epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 It also supports registries for storing version history of charts, much like docker.

 In this project we use Helm Charts to define and deploy IOC instances.
-Each beamline (or accelerator domain) has its own git repository that holds the domain Helm Chart for its IOC Instances.
-Each IOC instance need only provide a values.yaml file to override the default values in the domain Helm Chart and a config folder as described in {any}`generic-iocs`.
+Each beamline or accelerator area has its own git {any}`ec-services-repo` that holds the Helm Charts for its IOC Instances.
+Each IOC instance need only provide:

+- a values.yaml file to override the default values in the repository's global Helm Chart
+- a config folder as described in {any}`generic-iocs`.

 **epics-containers** does not use helm repositories for storing IOC instances.
 Such repositories only hold a zipped version of the chart and a values.yaml file,